Tutorial: Configure Workday for automatic user provisioning

 - Worker Data: Public Worker Reports

-- Person Data: Work Contact Information (required if you plan to writeback contact data from Azure AD to Workday)
+- Person Data: Work Contact Information (required if you plan to writeback contact data from Microsoft Entra ID to Workday)

-- Workday Accounts (required if you plan to writeback username/UPN from Azure AD to Workday)
+- Workday Accounts (required if you plan to writeback username/UPN from Microsoft Entra ID to Workday)

 Under Integration Permissions, add the following domains to the list Domain Security Policies permitting Get access